Get

 1. Nausea

 Being in the car and riding down the road could cause your feline to be nauseous.
 Cats have sensitive inner ears, and the vibrations, movements, and sounds a car makes going down the road can easily make your feline friend sick to its stomach.
 Nausea makes the cat pant to control the need to throw up.
-If you think this is why your cat is panting when you go somewhere, talk to your vet about medication to help your cat tolerate the trip without being nauseous.
+If you think this is why your cat is panting when you go somewhere, talk to a vet about medication to help your cat tolerate the trip without being nauseous.

 2. The Heat